 In some Southern newspapers, reporters would be told to attend a civil rights rally but “report only on the violence.”
 If a news reporter turned in a civil rights story, it would often be killed.
 When that happened, Southern reporters knew that they could circumvent their editors and send their stories to the New York Times, and a glance through the Times during the civil rights era shows a large number of stories without bylines.
 (This is one reason why the Times was a target in the NY Times v Sullivan libel case).

-It’s also important to recall that newspapers as a business often supported discriminatory employment practices and excluded black reporters.
+Newspapers and broadcast stations, as a business, often used discriminatory employment practices and excluded black reporters.
 Although northern newspapers covered the violent suppression of civil rights in the South, most ignored the quieter but more pervasive discrimination and racism of the north, according to Roger Witherspoon, a black journalist and editor who worked for newspapers during the civil rights era.

 After widespread rioting in 1968, triggered in part by the assassination of Martin Luther King Jr., newspaper editors realized that they did not have the resources to cover the views of the black community.
-In Detroit, for example, editors and reporters began reflecting that after all the work and sweat and good reporting efforts, “still nobody knew who the rioters were and why they had rioted.”
+At the Detroit Free Press, for example, editors and reporters began reflecting that after all their reporting efforts, in 1968 and during the Detroit riots the year before, “still nobody knew who the rioters were and why they had rioted.”
 (Phillip E. Meyer, “A Newspaper’s Role Between the Riots,” Nieman Reports, 1969) One response, Meyer said, was to initiate polling, a tactic that became known as precision journalism.
 Another was to broaden the diversity of newsrooms and increase hiring — a long, slow process.
 (See Poynter’s 2016 article on newsroom diversity).

 Southern TV and the WLBT case